-- the ongoing effects of the COVID-19 pandemic on our business, financial condition, results of operations and cash flows, and the fact that many of the other factors discussed below may be amplified by the COVID-19 pandemic and the restrictions that have been instituted as a result of the pandemic; - the availability of credit and compliance with the agreements governing our indebtedness; - risks related to our history of net losses and ability to raise additional capital and fund future operating requirements; - the development of the market for and customer uses of our microturbines, including our Energy as a Service solutions; - our ability to develop new products and enhance existing products; - our ability to produce products on a timely basis in a high quality manner; - availability of sources for and costs of component parts; - · competition in the markets in which we operate; - operational interruption by fire, earthquake and other events beyond our control; - federal, state and local regulations of our markets and products; - usage of our federal and state net operating loss carryforwards; - the financial performance of the oil and natural gas industry and other general business, industry and economic conditions applicable to us; - changes to international trade regulation, quotas, duties or tariffs, and sanctions caused by the changing U.S. and geopolitical environment, including the ongoing conflict between Russia and the Ukraine; - security and cybersecurity risks related to our electronic processing of sensitive and confidential business and product data; - the impact of the recent departure of several key management and other employees; - the additional covenants imposed by our most recent amendment to the A&R Note Purchase Agreement with Goldman Sachs: - our ability to adequately protect our intellectual property rights;
+- the additional covenants imposed by our most recent amendment to the A&R Note Purchase Agreement with Goldman Sachs and our ability to refinance the outstanding indebtedness thereunder; - the availability of credit and compliance with the agreements governing our indebtedness; - risks related to our history of net losses and ability to raise additional capital and fund future operating requirements; - the worldwide supply chain issues that affect our ability get direct material products on a timely and cost-effective basis; - our ability to negotiate our lease renewal on our Van Nuys facility with favorable terms and conditions; - the development of the market for and customer uses of our microturbines, including our Energy as a Service solutions; - our ability to develop new products and enhance existing products; - our ability to produce products on a timely basis in a high quality manner; - availability of sources for and costs of component parts; - competition in the markets in which we operate; - operational interruption by fire, earthquake and other events beyond our control; - federal, state and local regulations of our markets and products; - usage of our federal and state net operating loss carryforwards; - the financial performance of the oil and natural gas industry and other general business, industry and economic conditions applicable to us; - changes to international trade regulation, quotas, duties or tariffs, and sanctions caused by the changing U.S. and geopolitical environment, including the ongoing conflict between Russia and the Ukraine; - security and cybersecurity risks related to our electronic processing of sensitive and confidential business and product data; - the impact of the recent departure of several key management and other employees; - our ability to adequately protect our intellectual property rights;

 - the impact of pending or threatened litigation; and - other risks and uncertainties discussed in "Item 1A.
-Risk Factors" included in our Annual Report on Form 10-K for Fiscal 2022.
+Risk Factors" included in our Annual Report on Form 10-K for Fiscal 2022 and in 'Item 1A.
+Risk Factors" included in this Quarterly Report on Form 10-Q.